List of Tom and Jerry characters: George and Junior

 George and Junior are based on the original George and Junior from their only four shorts in the 1940s directed by Tex Avery.
 They appear in the Season 4 episode of The Tom and Jerry Show, "Shadow of a Doubt".

 Tom and Jerry movies

 The following recurring characters were introduced in the various Tom and Jerry movies.

 Robyn Starling

-Robyn Starling is a girl whose father Tom and Jerry helped her to find in Tom and Jerry: The Movie.
+Robyn Starling is a young girl whose father Tom and Jerry helped her to find in Tom and Jerry: The Movie.
 She is voiced by Anndi McAfee.

 Biff Buzzard and Buzz Blister

-Biff Buzzard and Buzz Blister are characters in Tom and Jerry: The Fast and the Furry and Tom and Jerry: Blast Off to Mars.
+Biff Buzzard and Buzz Blister are characters in Tom and Jerry: Blast Off to Mars and Tom and Jerry: The Fast and the Furry.
 In Tom and Jerry: The Fast and the Furry, they were news reporters.
 In Tom and Jerry: Blast Off to Mars, they were astronauts.
 Biff is voiced by Billy West and Buzz by Jess Harnell.